 There’s plenty of sunlight in an oTENTik.
 The back of the canvas tent has three windows, while the front of the oTENTik has 2 side windows, a large triangular window near the top of the A-frame, plus the large window on the entrance door.

 Every window in the big prospector tent has blinds, except for the triangular window near the top of the tent.
-The blinds makes it a little darker, but without blinds on the triangular window, it can stay pretty bright inside the tent until it gets dark outside (which can be after 10pm if you are visiting Banff in the summer).
+The blinds make it a little darker, but because the triangular window has no blind, the tent can still stay bright until late in the evening (which can be after 10 pm if you are visiting Banff in the summer).

 In addition to the large sleeping area, each oTENTik has a wooden table with 4 chairs, plus a wooden bench which can be pulled up to the table.